Boldness-Recalibration for Binary Event Predictions: Methods

 \section{Methods}

-The following approaches are model agnostic, meaning they can be applied to any probability forecasts of binary events produced by forecasters from many domains.
+The following approaches are forecaster agnostic, meaning they can be applied to any probability forecasts of binary events produced by forecasters from many domains, regardless of how the predictions were made.
 By forecaster, we mean any entity that produces probability predictions, regardless if they are machine learning output and/or a product of human judgement and expertise.